Blooket Hacks Guide for Students and Teachers

 Example question templates

-- Application item that applies a rule in a new context
+- An application item that applies a rule in a new context.

 Batch creation workflow